Understanding your eyesight prescription

 What the table means

 This is the number you might recognise.
 If you wear glasses, you probably know your lens power number, either minus eye power or plus eye power.
 This ‘sphere’ value, measured in dioptres, describes the strength of your glasses and the level of correction needed.
-If you have a minus number, like -2.75, it means you’re short-sighted and struggle to focus on distant objects.
+If you have a minus number, like -2.75, it means you’re short-sighted and find it more difficult to focus on distant objects.
 A plus number indicates long-sightedness, so objects up close appear more blurred or close vision is more tiring on the eyes.

 The sphere value moves up and down in 0.25 increments, anything smaller is imperceptible.
 Patients will commonly fall within the -25.00 or +25.00 range and the majority between +4.00 or -4.00.